Munfred/derpnews-site/content/posts/in-new-york-protests-a-night-without-curfew-or-conflict-between-generations.md

 ---
 title: In New York Protests, a Night Without Curfew or Conflict Between Generations
-subtitle: '"This is the sort of protest Normal Rockwell would have painted had he not been complicit in the perpetuation of dtructural racism. #BLM # icantbreathe #CanIRemoveMyMaskNow?" -- Mitt Romney'
+subtitle: '"This is the sort of protest Normal Rockwell would have painted had he not been complicit in the perpetuation of structural racism. #BLM # icantbreathe #CanIRemoveMyMaskNow?" -- Mitt Romney'
 category:
   - News